-With the industrial scale of wildlife crime affecting communities and ecosystems all over the world, we share information to ensure wildlife criminals are brought to justice.
+The industrial scale of wildlife crime affects communities and ecosystems all over the world.
+We gather and share actionable information to ensure wildlife criminals are brought to justice.

-We work in collaboration with partners in key fields across the globe and continually share information with national and international law enforcement agencies, intergovernmental organisations and NGOs – whether this be intelligence for immediate action, information on new trafficking trends and methodologies, confidential briefings and reports or covert film and images.
+The Wildlife Justice Commission works in collaboration with partners in key fields across the globe.
+We continually share information with national and international law enforcement agencies, intergovernmental organisations, and NGOs – whether this be intelligence for immediate action, information on new trafficking trends and methodologies, confidential briefings and reports, or covert film and images.

-If, after providing the national authorities our evidence and attempting to engage and influence them through the national dialogue process, there is still insufficient action taken to disrupt the criminal networks identified, we can then convene a Public Hearing, always as a last resort.
+We provide national authorities with our evidence and attempt to engage them through a dialogue process.
+Following this process, if there is still insufficient action taken to disrupt the criminal networks identified, we can then convene a Public Hearing as a last resort.

-The purpose of a Public Hearing is twofold: to persuade the relevant government to act upon the evidence provided; and to have the Case File validated by an independent, impartial panel of experts, which will submit recommendations for how best to ensure justice for wildlife.
+A Public Hearing is a powerful tool for accountability: it aims to persuade the relevant government to act upon the evidence provided and validates our Case File through review by an independent, impartial panel of experts, which submits recommendations for how best to ensure justice for wildlife.

-In November 2016, we convened the only Public Hearing we have hold to date, concerning an 18-month investigation in Viet Nam, where the Panel confirmed the Case File and offered recommendations to the Vietnamese authorities and other stakeholders.
+In November 2016, we convened the only Public Hearing we have held to date, concerning an 18-month investigation in Vietnam, where the Panel confirmed the Case File and offered recommendations to the Vietnamese authorities and other stakeholders.

 Action soon followed; several arrests were made in April 2017 and indictments were issued within ten days, including one of the major rhino traffickers and head of one of the five syndicates identified in the area.
 The arrest of such a high-level trafficker was unprecedented, and the speed at which he was indicted even more so.